gabrieljoaooo5/LGBT_Survey_ViolenceAndHarassment/README.md

 - **data folder**: Contains the dataset.
 If you want to download, check out: https://www.kaggle.com/ruslankl/european-union-lgbt-survey-2012.
  - **src folder**: Contains the jupyter notebook.

+## Medium
+Read my article on Medium about this analysis: https://medium.com/@jgsa/violence-and-harassment-against-lgbtqia-people-a-look-into-the-data-fec12fb82196